IBM/example-health-analytics/web/README.md

 # About

-This part of Summit Health Analytics is responsible for calculating and displaying analytics on the paitent/allergy data stored in the MongoDB data lake.
+This part of Example Health Analytics is responsible for calculating and displaying analytics on the paitent/allergy data stored in the MongoDB data lake.

 # Analytics